-Prerequisite: SPAN 2002 or consent of the instructor.
-Supervised volunteer interpreting/ translating activities in community schools, service or law enforcement agencies, or business firms.
-Students will learn basic interpreting/translating skills before beginning their Practicum activities and will develop specialized vocabulary appropriate to their areas of work.
+Graded "Satisfactory" or "Unsatisfactory."
+Supervised volunteer interpreting or translating activities in community schools, service or law enforcement agencies, or business firms.
+Students will learn basic interpreting and translating skills before beginning their Practicum activities and will develop specialized vocabulary appropriate to their areas of work.
 Weekly reports and conferences with the supervising instructor are required.
 Course will be repeated for credit.
+Field visits comprise 70% of final grade.